THE AGE OF RECONCILIATION

 To avoid being destroyed by what we are seeing, we must keep our eyes focused on the Lord Jesus, setting our affections and treasures in Heaven above, not on the earth.
 We must learn to view the heavens and the earth as one arena of conflict, recognizing that the moral filthiness occurring on the earth is merely a reflection of the spiritual lords who govern the earth from their position on the thrones located in the air above the surface of the earth.

 If we do not close our eyes and ears from seeing and hearing evil, if we do not fasten our gaze on the Lord Jesus at the right hand of the Father, we surely will succumb to the spiritual darkness now on the horizon.

 The bringing forth of Christ in the personalities of the saints will intensify the spiritual warfare and the distressing conditions on the earth.

 And there was war in heaven: Michael and his angels fought against the dragon; and the dragon fought and his angels, And prevailed not; neither was their place found any more in heaven.
 And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.
 (Revelation 12:7-9)

-The dragon, Satan, and his angels still have their place in the heavens.
+The dragon (Satan), and his angels still have their places in the heavens.
 But when a company of saints overcomes the accuser, the Father will give power to Michael and his angels to throw down Satan from the heavens into the earth.
 Then the earth will be a dreadful place in which to live.

-Before Satan can be cast down from his place in the heaven there must be saints who conquer him.
+Before Satan can be cast down from his place in heaven, there must be saints who conquer him.
 How do the saints wage war against the great deceiver?
 The saints overcome the deceiver, the great red dragon, in three ways (compare Revelation 12:11):